 On May 8, 2020, the Company received the PPP Loan in the amount of \$1,133,600.
 The PPP Loan matures on May 8, 2022, with no principal payments required prior to the maturity date, and bears interest at an annual rate of 1.0%, with interest payments commencing on November 8, 2020, less the amount of any potential forgiveness.
 The PPP Loan may be repaid at any time prior to maturity without incurring prepayment penalties.
 Pursuant to the CARES Act, all or a portion of the PPP Loan may be forgiven if the PPP Loan is used for qualifying expenses as described in the CARES Act, subject to certain conditions.
-The Company has applied for forgiveness of the PPP Loan and is awaiting a response from the SBA, but until such forgiveness is granted the loan has been recorded as long-term debt and related interest has been accrued accordingly.
-As of June 30, 2020, the Company had reflected accrued interest of \$1,000 within its condensed consolidated balance sheet and recorded interest expense of \$1,000 for the three months ended June 30, 2020 on its condensed statement of operations and comprehensive loss.
-As of June 30, 2021, the Company has reflected accrued interest of \$13,000 within its condensed statement of operations and comprehensive loss.
+The Company has applied for forgiveness of the PPP Loan and as of September 30, 2021 was awaiting a response from the SBA, but until such forgiveness is granted the loan has been recorded as long-term debt and related interest has been accrued accordingly (See Note 16).
+As of September 30, 2021, the Company has reflected accrued interest of \$16,000 within its condensed consolidated balance sheet and recorded interest expense of \$3,000 and \$9,000 for the three and nine months ended September 30, 2021 on its condensed consolidated balance sheet and recorded interest expense of \$3,000 and \$5,000 for the three and nine months ended September 30, 2020 within its condensed consolidated balance sheet and condensed statement of operations and comprehensive loss, respectively.